-I used to think that building a website was extremely difficult.
+I used to think that building your own website was extremely difficult.
 Creating a website felt like a black hole with hundreds of steps.
 I didn’t know what it involved or even where to start.
 I thought I had two options: either spend thousands of dollars on a developer or code it myself.

 That perception stuck with me, even when I learned about WordPress and other resources that made it easy for beginners to build websites.

-One final note.
 If you’re anything like me, you’ve had business ideas for a long time.
 Even though it can be hard to start a business, bringing your concept to life is so rewarding.
 You can start businesses for as little as a few hundred dollars, and new business survival rates are higher than you might think.

 The Goals of This Guide

 We created this guide with three key goals in mind:

 At NameBounce, our goal is to help you create a successful business.
 The first step towards doing that is to create a great website.

 We are super-focused on not overwhelming you in this beginner stage.
 Our guide, combined with SiteGround, is the easiest way to create a new website without paying a designer.

 No matter who you are, you have the ability to create an amazing website.
 Our guide and SiteGround will help you create an awesome website that you love, no matter how skilled or comfortable you are with technology.

 It’s important to manage your funds wisely in the early stages of starting a business.